-Air Force One uses a pilot signal from the coach’s air brake system to deliver 100%, direct proportional braking.
+AFO uses a pilot signal from the coach’s air brake system to deliver 100%, direct proportional braking.
 No inertia (adjustable) system can match this braking profile, period.
-Just as you don’t adjust the individual braking effort of each wheel on the coach, you don’t adjust the braking effort of Air Force One.
+Just as you don’t adjust the individual braking effort of each wheel on the coach, you don’t adjust the braking effort of AFO.
 The towed vehicle experiences the same perfect braking symmetry as each individual brake on the coach.
-As such, the exhaust brake and transmission retarder have no effect on the Air Force One.
-The system is composed of three main components: the Operating Unit, the Actuator and the Coach Air Assembly.
-The Air Force One Operating Unit mounts under the hood of the towed vehicle, completely out of sight.
+As such, the exhaust brake and transmission retarder have no effect on the AFO.
+The system is composed of three main components: the Operating Unit, the Actuator, and the Coach Air Assembly.
+The AFO Operating Unit mounts under the hood of the towed vehicle, completely out of sight.
 It houses the vacuum generator for the towed’s power assist and also the reserve air supply for the breakaway circuit.
 The brake actuator is compact, mounting on the brake arm of the towed vehicle and securing to the firewall with just one self-drilling screw.
-Once installed, the entire system is invisible and always ready for towing with no set up or take down.
+Once installed, the entire system is invisible and always ready for towing with no takedown.

 Total Coach Protection

-Total Coach Protection, an exclusive Air Force One attribute, is a process that separates and protects the air supply on the coach.
+Total Coach Protection, an exclusive AFO attribute, is a process that separates and protects the air supply on the coach.
 To meet federal regulations (FMVSS 121) and chassis warranty requirements when using air brakes, the supplemental brake system must protect the towing vehicle air supply.
 Only Demco includes the components necessary to meet these important safety regulations.
 If the towed vehicle separates or the towing system fails, the coach air is protected.
-Air Force One is the safest air brake system available.
+AFO is the safest air brake system available.
 No other air-operated system offers this level of safety and control.
 The Coach Air Assembly is pre-assembled and pre-tested for function and leaks.
-It’s compact size (approximately 12” x 10” x 6”) and flexible mounting options make securing to the coach with two 3/8” bolts a snap.
+Its compact size (approximately 12” x 10” x 6”) and flexible mounting options make securing to the coach with two 3/8” bolts a snap.
 All fittings are included and are push-to-connect style DOT rated.

-For nearly a decade others have tried to copy it, but no one can match the ease of installation, durability and functionality of Demco’s patented actuator.
-The proprietary design makes binding and cable hang-ups impossible as all the force is completely linear– No Pulleys!
-Just one self-drilling screw to secure the cable anchor to firewall.
-Other pulley systems have 6 plus screws and require large, flat surfaces directly behind the brake arm to work reliably—a commodity not afforded by many late model vehicles.
+For nearly a decade, others have tried to copy it, but no one can match the ease of installation, durability, and functionality of Demco’s patented actuator.
+The proprietary design makes binding and cable hang-ups impossible as all the force is completely linear–no pulleys, just one self-drilling screw to secure the cable anchor to the firewall.
+Other pulley systems have six plus screws and require large, flat surfaces directly behind the brake arm to work reliably—a commodity not afforded by many late model vehicles.

-No need to ask if Air Force One is compatible with your towed vehicle.
-Air Force One fits all makes and models–from smallest Smart and Fiat to the largest diesel pickup and Hummer H2 and everything in between including hybrids– Air Force One fits them all.
-Each Air Force One system comes complete with everything necessary for the installation on every towed vehicle.
-When you purchase a new towed vehicle, the Air Force One system is simply transferred to the new car without purchasing any new parts.
+No need to ask if AFO is compatible with your towed vehicle.
+Air Force One fits all makes and models–from smallest Smart and Fiat to the largest diesel pickup and Hummer H2 and everything in between including hybrids—AFO fits them all.
+Each AFO system comes complete with everything necessary for the installation on every towed vehicle.
+When you purchase a new towed vehicle, the AFO system is simply transferred to the new car without purchasing any new parts.
 A low-cost reinstallation kit is available with small parts for extra convenience outfitting your new vehicle.
 This convenience comes only from Demco.